girish-inc/store-rating-app/README.md

 npm install
 ```

-3. Update the `.env` file with your NeonDB connection string:
+3. Create a `.env` file based on `.env.example` and update with your NeonDB connection string:
 ```env
 # Database Configuration
 # Replace with your actual NeonDB connection string